jonathansayer/CV/README.md

 ####Close Brothers Future Leaders (July 2014)
 - The program focused on developing skills such as teamwork, developing a business plan and presenting original ideas to large audiences.
 - The program brought together students from top universities, encouraged them to collaborate on original business ideas and work together to present these ideas to respected business leaders.
-- As part of the course, I lead a team, which developed and presented an original fundraising idea to a charity, having only been given the brief of making the charity “bigger and better”.
+- Lead a team, which developed and presented an original fundraising idea to a charity.
 - The course concluded with a gala dinner, where I, along with several members of the team, presented an original business plan to an audience of 150 people including four judges, who included Neil Davies, CEO of Leasing at Close Brothers, and Miles Jacobson, Founder of Sports Interactive.